Simone Deveaux

-Simone Deveaux is a fictional character in the TV series Heroes.
-She is portrayed by Tawny Cypress.
+Simone Deveaux is a fictional character in the TV series Heroes, portrayed by Tawny Cypress.

 Character's background

 Genesis

 When Simone Deveaux is introduced in the premiere episode, she is an art dealer living in New York City who is romantically involved with artist Isaac Mendez.
 However, she becomes increasingly distressed with Isaac's heroin addiction and his claims that he can paint the future.

 In the episode "One Giant Leap", Simone takes down a painting of Claire and Zach and tells Isaac that she is selling the paintings so that he can go to rehab.
 When Isaac refuses, she leaves him.
 Later that day, Peter Petrelli, who until recently had been a hospice nurse caring for Simone's father, confesses his love for her.
 Although the two spend the night together, Simone doesn't want to rush into a new relationship.

 Several days later, Simone tells Peter that her father has died.
 When Peter inquires about the painting by Isaac which she sold recently, Simone tells him Mr. Linderman bought it.

 After Peter's brother Nathan retrieves the painting, he and Simone view it together.
 Nathan destroys the painting, which angers Simone.
 However, she is able to show Peter a digital replica and the image depicted seems to be a dead man resembling Peter.
 Nevertheless, Peter decides to go to the Union Wells high school homecoming shown in the picture.
 Simone is gradually starting to believe that Isaac can paint the future, and hopes Peter will come back alive.

 In the episode "Fallout", Peter has a vision in which he sees all of the series' main characters in New York, seemingly running away from him.
 Among them is Simone, who runs towards him, only to be stopped by Isaac and dragged away.

 Two weeks later, in "Godsend", Simone visits Peter, who has been comatose for the whole time, in the hospital.
 She later returns with Nathan to Isaac's loft, where she is greeted by a reformed Isaac.
 He states that he was in a clinic and can now paint without using heroin, and tells Simone he still loves her.
 Suddenly, Isaac's new friends Hiro Nakamura and Ando Masahashi arrive.
 After introductions, Hiro mentions that the Linderman Group has a sword he wants.
 Simone states that Linderman is an avid art collector, and recommends Hiro take a painting with him to see Linderman in Las Vegas.